acearchive/acearchive.lgbt/content/docs/contributing/getting-started.md

-Another great way to contribute to Ace Archive is to [help host the content]({{< ref "docs/contributing/hosting-artifacts.md" >}}), which anyone can do thanks to Web3 technologies.
+Another great way to contribute to Ace Archive is to [help host the content]({{< ref "docs/contributing/hosting-artifacts.md" >}}), which anyone can do thanks to IPFS.